Simran-Gosai/Technical-Interview-Questions/README.md

 TIAA interview experience

 Technical Round 1 :
-• how was your day
+• how was your day?
 • introduce yourself
 • tell me about your projects (and explain them in depth)
 • draw architecture diagram of any project you've developed